Uvic-SENG321Fall2025/course/project/Request-for-Proposal/RFP_template.md

 ## 2.0 Project Objectives
 Specify the objectives of your project in detail, including the business objectives and success metrics.

-Hint: see Chapter 5, section 1.3 for examples of Business Objectives and Success Metrics.
+**Hint**: see Chapter 5, section 1.3 for examples of Business Objectives and Success Metrics.

 ## 3.0 Current System(s)
 Current system(s) at the client organization (if any).